 - Interim Reviews of scientific and strategic progress take place during the grant period to assess scientific and strategic progress, to ensure all milestones are being met and to glean lessons for further rounds of the same or similar schemes.

 - Renewal Reviews take place close to the end of an existing award where there is the possibility of next phase funding.
 These reviews assess the scientific and strategic achievements of the award and the justification for a renewal of HRB support and possible future objectives and activities.

 In both cases, continued HRB funding for the award is conditional on a successful outcome to the review.Close

-An up-to-date Gantt Chart for planning and/or tracking the progress of your grant is a mandatory attachment for grant amendment requests and Annual Reports.
-Please click the link below, to download the HRB Gantt Chart template:
+- An up-to-date Gantt Chart for planning and/or tracking the progress of your grant is also a mandatory requirement that must accompany grant amendment requests and Annual Reports.

 Templates for both of these documents are available blow.

 HRB Data Management Plan template in MS Word form.